SS Yongala Dive, 3 Day 3 Night Liveaboard Tour

 - All Reef Taxes

 - Tanks and weights

-- Small bag with towel, swimwear, hat, sunscreen, toiletries and change of clothes
+- Small bag with a towel, swimwear, hat, sunscreen, toiletries and change of clothes

 - Booking voucher